 Loft crochet pattern DK - digital or hard copy

 I now operate a ‘pay what you can’ scale for my electronic/downloadable single patterns.
 I usually charge £4 for these patterns and to encourage access for all crafters, these are now available on a scale of £2 - £6 and you chose what you can afford within that scale.

 Please note that this doesn’t apply to my hard copy patterns, which remain priced at £4 and come with an automatic digital download.

 Loft is a slightly asymmetric shawl that is crocheted from the narrowest point, getting wider as you go.
-It’s an easy pattern that uses two simple stitches and series of colour changes to create definition and interest.
+It’s an easy pattern that uses two simple stitches and a series of colour changes to create definition and interest.
 This is a great on-the-go project as it’s easy to memorise and won’t boggle you.
-Inspired by a weekend away with lots of friends at Edinburgh Yarn Festival, the stripes represent the many flights of stairs to our city centre accommodation - The Loft.
+Inspired by a weekend away with lots of friends at Edinburgh Yarn Festival, the stripes represent the many flights of stairs to our city-centre accommodation - The Loft.

 The pattern structure is simple but effective and easy to memorise.
 It is worked sideways, starting at the smallest point, so your rows get longer as you work through the pattern.